SafeExamBrowser/seb-server/docs/lmssetup.rst

 SEB Server internally.
 Use the "Type" selector to specify the type of the LMS to bind to the SEB Server within the LMS Setup.
 Currently supported are:

 - **Testing**: This is for testing purposes only and can be used to mock a LMS to test exam settings.
 This type provides some mock-up courses within the
   LMS API of the SEB Server that can be seen in the LMS Exam Lookup once the LMS text setup is active.
-This mock-up courses can be imported and configuraed as exams like they would exist.
+This mock-up courses can be imported and configured as exams like they would exist.
 But note the a SEB client that is trying to connect to such a course would not be able to connect to the LMS since it is not existing.
 But a SEB client is able to download the defined exam configuration for testing.
 - **Open edX**: This type is to bind an existing `Open edX <https://open.edx.org/>`_ LMS system that is available on the Internet or intranet.
 The SEB
   Server tries to make use of the above described API's of the Open edX system.

     .. note::
-      if you want to use the automated SEB restriction feature, the :ref:`<lms-setup-edx-plugin-label>` must be installed properly within the LMS.
+      if you want to use the automated SEB restriction feature, the `Open edX SEB Plugin <https://seb-server.readthedocs.io/en/latest/lmssetup.html#lms-setup-rest-plugin-label>`_ must be installed properly on the LMS.

 - **: Moodle**: This type is to bind an existing `Moodle <https://moodle.org//>`_ LMS system that is available on the Internet or intranet.
 The SEB
   Server tries to make use of the described API's of the Moodle system but there is currently no SEB restriction plugin available that works with SEB Server.
-Note that Moodle binding is experimental in the current SEB Server version and there is no garantee to work correctly or to work with an upcoming full Moodle integration in newer version.
+Note that Moodle binding is experimental in the current SEB Server version and there is no guarantee to work correctly or to work with an upcoming full Moodle integration in newer version.

 The "LMS Server Address" is the root URL to connect to the LMS server with HTTP over the Internet or intranet.
 This is usually the the URL that is